Herman Miller Aeron vs Steelcase Leap: Ultimate Showdown

 4. Lumbar Support Comfort.

-The two office chairs have very different approaches to lumbar support.
+The two office chairs take different approaches to lumbar support.
 Are you surprised?

 5. Backrest Comfort.